encuestame/encuestame/README.md

 ## Last Beta Version (2.x)

-Since version 2.x, the builds are hosted in [Docker Hub](https://hub.docker.com/u/encuestame/dashboard/) and we follow the Continous Integration workflow.
+Since version 2.x, the builds are hosted in [Docker Hub](https://hub.docker.com/u/encuestame/dashboard/) and we follow the Continous Delivery workflow.
 The docker compose file in this repository will install all stack you need to run the project.

 ## Latest Stable Version (1.5.6)